BenMagyar/later.js/README.md

 - `resolveRoute` - Function that converts `loadData` properties to a `Promise`.
 - `appendToHead` - *optional* - Function that returns a react-component to append to the *default* Document head.
+- `renderMethod` - *optional* - Alternative render method, use this to add wrapped components
 - `document` - *optional* - [Alternative Document](#alternative-document).

 A simple and shortened example: